earthly/website/blog/_posts/2023-08-02-platform-engineers-mistakes.md

 ## 9 Mistakes Made by Platform Engineers

-Let’s explore nine of these mistakes in the following subsections and also discover effective strategies to overcome them thus, ensuring the delivery of high-quality platforms.
+Let's explore nine of these mistakes in the following subsections and also discover effective strategies to overcome them thus, ensuring the delivery of high-quality platforms.

 ### Ignoring Performance Optimization